srikanthjogi/math-engine/README.md

 ## Versioning
 The project uses semantic versioning (MAJOR.MINOR.PATCH).
-Current version is stored in the VERSION file.
+Current version is stored in the VERSION file.This is demo project setup.